-Tottenham Hotspur’s unlikely run to the Champions League semi-finals could change things for the club.
+Tottenham Hotspur’s unlikely run to the Champions League final last season already appears to be bearing fruit.

 Imagining what Spurs’ line-up will look like next season, then, is an intriguing prospect.
-Who will leave in the coming transfer window?
-Will the Londoners spend big or replace from within?
+Who will leave in the coming weeks?
+And will the Londoners spend big or replace from within?

-With all of that in mind, we’ve come up with four possible XIs we could be seeing in north London next season.
+With all of that in mind, we’ve come up with three possible XIs we could be seeing in north London next season.

 1. The dream

-Retaining contract rebels Toby Alderweireld and Christian Eriksen also plays into that line of thinking.
-Keeping hold of Alderweireld looks like a particularly difficult task, but could Spurs’ progression in Europe tempt the duo to extend their contracts?
+The rest of Spurs’ energy should be spent on retaining contract rebels Alderweireld and Eriksen.
+Keeping hold of Alderweireld looks like a particularly difficult task, but could Tottenham’s progression in Europe tempt the duo to extend their contracts?
 In truth, it may depend on the club’s willingness to pay them what they are asking for.

 2. Let’s be realistic

-As much as Tottenham supporters don’t want to admit it, Alderweireld and Eriksen could very well be on their way out.
-Both players have just over a year remaining on their contracts.
-Alderweireld’s £25 million release clause will surely be met, while Eriksen may be unable to resist the pull of Real Madrid.
+As much as Spurs supporters don’t want to admit it, Alderweireld and Eriksen could very well be on their way out.
+Both players have just one year remaining on their contracts.
+Alderweireld’s £25m release clause will surely be met, while Eriksen may be unable to resist the pull of Real Madrid.

 Davinson Sanchez has essentially been Alderweireld’s understudy since arriving from Ajax.
-In fact, he was regularly picked ahead of Alderweireld last season when the Belgian’s contract dispute first begun.
-Sanchez’s workload could increase even more next term.
-Meanwhile, Eriksen has been playing in a slightly deeper role this season, so Gomes will function as his replacement.
+In fact, he was regularly picked ahead of Alderweireld in 2017/18 when the Belgian’s contract dispute first began.
+Sanchez’s workload could increase even more next term, and Tottenham will be happy they are able to replace a departing centre-back from within.

-The Dane has scored eight goals and provided 17 assists across all competitions this season despite struggling to replicate his best form at times, which is possibly a consequence of his ongoing contract discussions.
+The Dane scored 10 goals and provided 17 assists across all competitions last season despite struggling to replicate his best form at times, which was possibly a consequence of the speculation about his future.
 If he leaves, Tottenham evidently need an attacking midfielder who can score, create and bring a sense of style to the team.